xbeat/Machine-Learning/README.md

 Introduction to Fourier Transforms

 The Fourier transform is a powerful mathematical tool that decomposes a signal into its constituent frequencies.
 It is widely used in various fields, including signal processing, image analysis, and data analysis.
 In Python, the Fourier transform is implemented in the NumPy and SciPy libraries.

+## Negative Binomial Regression for Predicting Video Views

+Introduction to Negative Binomial Regression

+Negative Binomial Regression is a statistical model used for count data with overdispersion.
+It's an extension of Poisson regression that allows for greater variance in the data.
+This model is particularly useful when dealing with count data where the variance exceeds the mean, a common occurrence in real-world scenarios.

 ## Comparing Sankey Diagrams and Bar Plots in Python